fzlaziz/malicious-script-demo/README.md

-# malicious-script-demo
-This script is for educational and lab testing only.
+⚠ WARNING: This script is for educational and lab testing only.
+Do not run on production systems.
+The script simulates a simple backdoor + exfil for learning purpose.